PlaceholderAPI/PlaceholderAPI/docs/users/plugins-using-placeholderapi.md

+---
+description: List of Plugins that support PlaceholderAPI and/or provide their own placeholders to use.
+---

 # Plugins using PlaceholderAPI

 This here is a list of all plugins supporting PlaceholderAPI by either having their own placeholders added, or just allowing other placeholders to be used.